-- 3. Restore productivity on Queensland government building projects by permanently repealing the industrial relations provisions of the Best Practice Industry Conditions (BPICs) - 4.
+- 3. Restore productivity on Queensland government building projects by permanently repealing Best Practice Industry Conditions (BPIC) for all Queensland government funded projects. - 4.
 In consultation with industry, conduct a detailed review of all policies and provisions under the Queensland Procurement Policy as they relate to building and construction to ensure they improve productivity. - 5.
 Replace the Best Practice Principles (BPP) and its prequalification requirements and the Ethical Supplier Mandate and Threshold with a new mechanism incorporated into a revamped prequalification system that minimises third party interference in the management of government projects and pays particular attention to the management of industrial relations on government projects. - 6.
 Give weight in bid evaluation based on capability and past performance on Government contracts in Queensland and elsewhere to reward consistently high-performing contractors with the opportunity to win repeat work.